-Collaboratively mapping and understanding our communities
+Collaboratively mapping and understanding communities

 “The short mapping session showed us where priorities were shared, ideas for potential collaborations, and how we can support each other's work.
 Now we have a shared language and set of references that gets us moving in the same direction faster.”